A Typical Agency Conversation

 Of course.

-I’ve spent 30 years evaluating that across thousands of high-pressure moments—fixing what doesn’t land.
+I’ve spent 30 years evaluating that across hundreds of thousands of high-pressure moments.

 We already have media people.